 Introduction to thrush:

 Wordsworth says that we come into this world “trailing clouds of glory.”
-We also come trailing hosts of microorganisms.
+We also come trailing hosts of microorganisms, sometimes including thrush.
 Even before an infant has completed her trip through the birth canal, she is already being introduced to the complex interplay of different species of life.

 Thrush, or oral pseudomembranous candidiasis, is a superficial yeast infection that is found in about 5 percent of healthy newborns.